 This can be done via the online services provided by the Swedish Companies Registration Office on verksamt.se.

-Information regarding the cessation of business operations must also be sent to the National Tax Board.
+In addition, information regarding the cessation of business operations must be sent to Swedish National Tax Board.
 This authority will remove the company in question from its VAT and corporation tax registers.

-The accounts must be closed in the normal way.
+The accounts must be completed in the usual manner.
 The company's debts to suppliers and outstanding taxes must be paid and a final tax return for the business must also be submitted.

-Further information on the liquidation of companies can be obtained from the Swedish Companies Registration Office and the business portal verksamt.se.
+More information on liquidation of a company can be found at: Swedish Companies Registration Office and on the business portal verksamt.se.